shaheertiger/vacymax/PRIVACY_POLICY.md

 This policy complies with the **General Data Protection Regulation (GDPR)**, the **California Consumer Privacy Act (CCPA)**, and other applicable data protection laws.

+### Quick summary

+- We only collect what we need to process payments, show you holidays, and improve the product.
+- Sensitive salary information never leaves your browser.
+- Payments are processed by Stripe; application data is stored in Supabase (hosted Postgres) with row-level security.
+- You can request access, export, or deletion of your data at any time.

 **By using our Service, you agree to the collection and use of information in accordance with this Privacy Policy.**

 ---